-There is under operation a TRIGA research reactor which is owned by the Autonomous Company for Nuclear Activities through its Subsidiary for Nuclear Research (SCN Pitesti).
-It is foreseen that the spent nuclear fuel from TRIGA research reactor to be returned in origin country.
-The radioactive waste from operation of TRIGA research reactor as well as from research facilities on site are managed into the Radioactive Waste Treatment Plant.
-The LILW-LL as well as the high activity radioactive sources are stored into the Post Irradiation Examination Facility.
+It is intended that the spent nuclear fuel from TRIGA research reactor will be returned in the origin country.
+The radioactive waste resulted from operation of TRIGA research reactor as well as from operation of the research facilities on site are managed into the Radioactive Waste Treatment Plant (STDR Pitesti).
+The LILW-LL produced on site as well as the high activity spent radioactive sources collected from all around the country are stored into the Post Irradiation Examination Facility (LEPI).

-There is a VVR-S research reactor located in Magurele owned by National Research and Development Institute for Physics and Nuclear Engineering "Horia Hulubei" (IFIN-HH), which is under the coordination of the National Authority for Scientific Research -Ministry of Education, Research and Youth (ANCS).
-VVR-S research reactor is under decommissioning now.
-Spent nuclear fuel type C-36 was shipped back in origin country, in Russian Federation.
-The radioactive waste from decommissioning of VVR-S research reactor as well as the institutional radioactive waste is managed into the Radioactive Waste Treatment Plant.
+In Romania there is a VVR-S research reactor located in Magurele owned by National Institute for Research and Development of Physics and Nuclear Engineering-Horia Hulubei (IFIN-HH), which is under the coordination of the Ministry of National Education.
+VVR-S research reactor is now under decommissioning.
+The entire inventory of spent nuclear fuel consisting of type C-36 and EK10 was shipped back in the origin country, in Russian Federation.
+The radioactive wastes resulted from the decommissioning of VVR-S research reactor or from activities performed on the site, as well as the institutional radioactive waste collected from all around the country are managed into the Radioactive Waste Treatment Plant (STDR Magurele).

-In the NW part of the country, at Baita Bihor, is located a near surface repository which is owned by IFIN-HH and is operated for institutional radioactive waste.
+In the NW part of the country, at Baita Bihor, is located a near surface repository, in geological formations, which is licensed for disposal of institutional radioactive waste.
+According to the waste acceptance criteria of the repository LILW - SL and limited activities of LILW-LL are disposed at Baita Bihor repository.